ldonjibson/Banka/README.md

 }

 ### Error Response

-{
+//if a user is trying to access a transaction that doesnot belong to his/her {
 	"status": 2010,
 	"error": "(not your transaction!)
 Wrong transaction details }

+//if the user does not exist
 {
 	"status": 1005,
 	"data": "Invalid User Stay Out!"